-- 1. eligibility for participation in specialist councils, the annual teachers' convention and local professional development activities; - 2. access to Association scholarships and fellowships; - 3. representation through the collective bargaining process; - 4. eligibility to represent the local at ARA and Summer Conference, and to serve on local committees as determined by the local; and - 5. eligibility to be nominated for provincial Association committees, instructor corps, consultants corps and/or Association positions on Alberta Education committees.
+- eligibility for participation in specialist councils, the annual teachers' convention and local professional development activities; - 2. access to Association scholarships and fellowships; - 3. representation through the collective bargaining process; - 4. eligibility to represent the local at ARA and Summer Conference, and to serve on local committees as determined by the local; and - 5. eligibility to be nominated for provincial Association committees, instructor corps, consultants corps and/or Association positions on Alberta Education committees.

-Alberta Teachers' Retirement Fun nd (ATRF) Substitute Teachers' Pension
+Alberta Teachers' Retirement Fund (ATRF) Substitute Teachers' Pension teaching under a contract.
+No contributions are made for day-today substitute work.

 All teachers on contract with a participating school board are members of the Teachers' Pension Plan (the plan).
 Participating school boards include all public, separate and charter schools in Alberta.
-Pension contributions are made during any period of teaching under a contract.
-No contributions are made for day-to-day substitute work.
+Pension contributions are made during any period of